-- Where a resident is notifying us about a situation they wish to have rectified, this may be treated as a service request rather than a complaint. - Where a complainant is abusive or threatening towards staff when making a complaint. - Where a complainant makes repeated complaints about similar or linked issues where these issues are being or have already been investigated. - Where an unreasonable period of time has elapsed between incidents to which a complaint refers and the complaint being made (this time period may be extended in some circumstances, e.g. where the resident has only become aware of an issue in the past 12 months). - Where legal proceedings relating to the subject of the complaint have been entered into. - Where a complainant is making unreasonable demands of staff time and resources that are out of proportion to the complaint.
+- Where a resident is notifying us about a situation they wish to have rectified or where a complaint is solely focused on the action or behaviour of another resident or neighbour, this may be treated as a service request rather than a complaint. - Where a complainant is abusive or threatening towards staff when making a complaint. - Where a complainant makes repeated complaints about similar or linked issues where these issues are being or have already been investigated.

+- Where an unreasonable period of time has elapsed between incidents to which a complaint refers and the complaint being made (this time period may be extended in some circumstances, e.g. where the resident has only become aware of an issue in the past 12 months). - Where legal proceedings relating to the subject of the complaint have been entered into. - Where a complainant is making unreasonable demands of staff time and resources that are out of proportion to the complaint.